Over 30% of Australians struggle with low mood during colder months

 As we head into the shorter, darker days of the cold season, it is pretty common to feel more down than usual – especially amidst the COVID-19 pandemic.
 In fact, more than 1 in 3 of us say we feel more down and depressed during the winter months compared to the summer.
 However, through being mindful of our lifestyle, such as the food we consume, we can help support better mental health and a healthy immune system to carry us through the winter season approaches.

 1. Complex carbohydrates

 Why not start your day with a “feel good” breakfast?
 The inclusion of oatmeal, wholegrains, nuts or fruits into your morning meal will not only leave you fuller for longer but aid in stabilising your mood and maintaining your focus during activities.
 This is all thanks to the “feel good” hormone, serotonin.
 It is increased in the body after consuming wholefoods rich in complex carbohydrates, including fibre and starch.
+That’s why the Australian Guide to Healthy Eating shows that our carbohydrate sources should be made mostly from wholegrains and high fibre sources.
 For a starter, try out our super easy and fresh raspberry and bircher museli to brighten your next morning.